cyberpwnn/Core/README.md

 - [ ] Ability to create files with ease, better tools and more.
 - [x] Hooks into the event system.
   - [x] Force Closes unclosed files on stop
+  - [ ] Flush Saves any files before closed
+- [ ] Plugs in with configurator wether or not to save before closing files.

 ### Event
 - [x] A new way to create, call, and pull events from many things.
 An objective take at it